-Level II Certificates
+Certificates

-This is a one-year program designed to give students a technical-level specialized career tract option in the technical areas of either electrical, instrumentation, or mechanical maintenance, culminating into three certificate choices in the fields of Electrical Technician, Instrumentation & Control Technician, or Mechanical Technician.
+These certificates are designed to give students a technical-level specialized career tract option in the technical areas of either electrical, instrumentation, or mechanical maintenance, culminating into one of three certificate choices: Mechanical Technician, Electrical Technician, or Instrumentation & Control Technician.

-The purpose of the Level II Certificates are to educate qualified, professional persons that address industry's demand for specialized technicians in the areas of Electrical, Instrumentation, and Mechanical.
 The program prepares individuals to apply basic engineering technology principles, mechatronics, and other technical skills in support of maintenance and operational requirements of electrical and instrumentation and control, and mechanical equipment used in many sectors of industry; including power generation, chemical processing, manufacturing, and others.